aaronbloomfield/ccc/hws/dappintro/index.md

 In Remix, you can call a different contract *with the same codebase*.
 In particular, it has to have the same ABI.
 On the Collab landing page is the address of a deployed Choices contract -- copy that address.
 In Remix, above the "Deployed contracts" list is a blue "At Address" button -- copy the contract address there, and click that button.
 This now gives us a connection to a different Choices contract.
 Use this to vote.
 Remember that you have to mine your vote to the blockchain for it to take effect.

 The assumption is that the account you will vote with is your `eth.coinbase` account.
 As your account information will be in the `voters` mapping, we will be able to determine who has voted and who has not.
 We won't know who voted for what, though, since that information is not kept by this smart contract.
+(Well, mostly.
+We could look up who voted for what, since it's on the blockchain, but we aren't going to.
+You get credit for this part as along as you vote, not on what you vote for.)